Jeffro80/Student_Database_Preparer/README.md

 - Process results - if file name is changed the original file name is saved.
 - ADV Processing - additional comma added at end of output
+- Find Students Processing - additional comma added at end of output
 - Expired students with an expiry date after today's date will crash (update_expired() called from process_find_students()